intisy/mysql-kubernetes/README.md

 Install

 1. Manual Installation
- - First we create the mysql-secret, make sure to replace the password with you actual one:
+ - First we create the secrets for root and user, make sure to replace the passwords with you actual one:
 ```
 kubectl create secret generic mysql-root-pass --from-literal=password=<your_password>
+kubectl create secret generic mysql-user-pass --from-literal=password=<your_password>
 ```
  - now we're gonna apply this MySQL file:
 ```